Skip to main content

 • graphics

-• “Wow, very good game!
-Loved it!
-It was a very different experience playing this one; creepy yet very interesting at the same time.
-I didn't know what to expect.
-The atmosphere and environment visuals were very nice, looked like something from a dream.”
+• “Wow, very good game, loved it.
+Very different experience playing this one—creepy yet very interesting at the same time.
+Didn't know what to expect.
+Very creepy atmosphere and environment, visuals very nice, looked like something from a dream.”

-• “Very intriguing story, impactful visuals, and even a bit of variability in the gameplay, although it is mostly a walking sim.”
+• “Very intriguing story, impactful visuals and even a bit of variability on the gameplay, although it is mostly a walking sim.”

 • “Worth a dollar for the visuals.”